 Test and Improve Your Landing Pages Over Time

 One of the biggest factors that hinder marketing campaigns is not thoroughly testing critical components such as landing pages!
 Landing pages are where the conversion has to happen, so we need to be sure that every aspect of the page is contributing to conversion!
-If you’ve been already spent the money and dedicated the time needed to funnel visitors to a specific page – but aren’t seeing results, you can record online sessions and generate out user heat maps.
+If you’ve been already spent the money and dedicated the time needed to funnel visitors to a specific page – but aren’t seeing results, you can record online sessions and generate user heat maps.

-By analyzing user behavior, you can identify what the drop off point is.
+By analyzing user behavior, you can identify what the drop-off point is.
 Once you see it with your own eyes, you can adjust layouts and messaging to eliminate confusion for the user.

 61% of customers do less than five tests per month on their landing pages; excuse me for saying it again but – this is an opportunity!
 Test your landing pages components, tweak based on your findings and enjoy the increased conversions with just a little extra work. – WSI World

 Last but not least, we come to a pretty obvious fix for an all-too-common landing page mistake: too many form fields.
 Sure, you want to know everything about everyone, but only so much can be used to your advantage.
 Your visitors, don’t care.
 Often times they’re only okay giving the essential information, which is a lot better than zero.
-Avoid any 15-field forms, at all cost.
+Avoid any 15-field forms, at all costs.

 It’s a fact, one company found that reducing the number of form fields to 10 or under increases conversions by 120%.
 Might I suggest taking it a bit further by keeping the number of form fields to less than 5?
-By keeping things as simple as possible, you can experience the conversion improvement firsthand.
+By keeping things as simple as possible, you can experience conversion improvement firsthand.

 Getting Started with your Landing Page Strategy

-Now that you a clear understanding of how to improve your website conversions, you might be wondering where to start.
+Now that you have a clear understanding of how to improve your website conversions, you might be wondering where to start.
 The process of optimizing your site can be daunting.
-It may be too expensive and time consuming for you to create a new landing page for every product or service all at once.
+It may be too expensive and time-consuming for you to create a new landing page for every product or service all at once.
 If this is the case, we can help you with a landing page strategy that will prioritize development based on KPIs.
 This way, the production continues and expenses can be spread out over a period of time.